DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Dupuytren contracture, also known as Dupuytren disease, is a progressive fibrosing disorder of the fingers and palm of the hand.
 It results in the development of nodules and thickened cords in the palmar fascia that may lead to contractures of the fingers .
 In the later stages, structural changes also involve flexion contractures of the joints.

 Dupuytren contracture is a relatively common disorder that occurs with advancing age.
 About 5–15% of Caucasian men over the age of 50 years are affected .
-There is a higher incidence of Dupuytren contracture in younger men than in women, but there are no significant difference in incidence between the sexes by the ninth decade of life.
+There is a higher incidence of Dupuytren contracture in younger men than in women, but there is no significant difference in incidence between the sexes by the ninth decade of life.
 It is rare in Asians and African Americans.

 The exact cause of Dupuytren contracture is unknown.
 It is associated with the following factors :